andersspielen/PotionGamesIssues/README.md

 * Set up your own loot table for the normal chest type
 * Set up your own potion effects for looting the normal chests
 * Loot coins and glass bottles to use in the shop
-* Setup up to 27 potions for the shop
+* Setup 27 potions for the shop
-* Setup up to 26 kits to give sale prices for certain potions from the shop
+* Setup 26 kits to give sale prices for certain potions from the shop
-* Setup up to 26 different arenas to vote for every round
+* Setup 27 lobbies with 26 arenas to vote for every round
 * Setup teams with your own team size
 * Use milk buckets to clear all of your potion effects
 * Eat soups with one click to also heal some health
 * Use stats with SQLite or MySQL
 * Use the stats wall to show the best three players
 * Use startOnJoin option to use this plugin with BungeeCord
+* Use GUI or sign to join a lobby

 ## Installation